-This is the native grape of our area, Vitis girdiana, and I planted it two winters ago.
+This is the native grape of Southern California, Vitis girdiana, and I planted it two winters ago.
 Grapes grow like grass fires!
 The first year I tied it up a string that I hung from the fascia board.
 This year I tied it along a wire that runs parallel to the fascia board, fastened to eye screws and held taut by a turnbuckle.

 That’s the end of its training.
 Now I’ll only have to prune it up each winter so the winter sun can hit our windows and warm the house, and so the view of the mountains is preserved.